software-tools-books/js4ds/_en/server.md

 we can then ask for `http://localhost:3418/title.html` and get the content of `web-dir/title.html`.
+Notice that the directory `./web-dir` doesn't appear in the URL: our server interprets all paths as if the directory we've given it is the root of the filesystem.

 If we ask for a page that doesn't exist, such as `http://localhost:3418/missing.html`, we get this: